satelliondao/satellion/README.md

 Roadmaps, discussions, and funding are public.
 Builds are reproducible and releases are signed.
 No “black box” binaries or hidden backdoors.

 ### Bitcoin-Native, Nothing Else
-Hierarchical Deterministic wallets (BIP32/39) with modern address standards only: SegWit (bech32) and Taproot.
+Hierarchical Deterministic wallets (BIP32/39) with modern address standards only - Taproot.
 No legacy formats, no altcoins, no distractions.

 ## Roadmap
 ![Roadmap](./research/roadmap/roadmap.png)